Creatine Price Index (updated weekly)

 US

-In the US, Optimum Nutrition Micronized Creatine remains the best value with no price change, continuing to set the baseline for cost-per-gram comparisons.
+In the US, Optimum Nutrition Micronized Creatine remains the best value with no price change, continuing to set the baseline for cost-per-gram comparisons across the market.

 Biggest changes